 Does it seem believable that legal sales of recreational and medical marijuana were around $6.7 billion in 2016 alone, with that number only continuing to rise as more and more states agree to legalize cannabis?

-Keep reading to learn 5 brilliant tips about choosing a cannabis payment processing solution, or jump to the bottom of this article and find out who is the BEST marijuana merchant service provider of 2020.
+Keep reading to learn 5 brilliant tips about choosing a cannabis payment processing solution, or jump to the bottom of this article and find out who is the BEST marijuana merchant service provider of the year.

 Cannabis Payment Processing Current Laws